 Plus, sunlight can be hard to rely on as a source of vitamin D for some people due to the inability to synthesize it in certain areas during winter months.
 For example, in northern cities such as Boston, your body cannot produce vitamin D from sunlight from November through February.
 To estimate your ability to make vitamin D based on where you live, here is a map.

 Some foods supply vitamin D. For example, 1 cup of milk, which does not naturally contain vitamin D but is fortified, supplies around 120 IU.

 5. Supplement with vitamin D the right way.

 Unfortunately, not all vitamin D supplements are created equal.
 Vitamin D3, or cholecalciferol, is the type of vitamin D our bodies produce after exposure to sunlight, and it’s the type that we metabolize most effectively, so it makes sense to use this type when choosing a supplement.

 To maximize your body’s ability to absorb vitamin D, take your supplement with a meal or snack containing some fat.
 For example, if you take your supplement at breakfast, the fat from an egg (including the yolk), nuts, nut butter, seeds, or cheese will help your body absorb the vitamin D.

 If you’re thinking of conceiving it makes sense to see your healthcare professional to test your vitamin D status.
-If your level is low, vitamin D supplementation can improve your chances of conceiving.
+If your level is low, increasing your vitamin D intake may improve your chances of conceiving.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.